 The name was revived again in the protectorate of Richard Cromwell.

-The few, Because they're wasted to the stumps,
+Because they're wasted to the stumps,

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894

 - Rump Parliament - Rump Parliament: Rump Parliament: see English civil war.

 - English civil war - English civil war English civil war, 1642–48, the conflict between King Charles I of England ...

 - Thomas Pride - Pride, Thomas Pride, Thomas, d.
 1658, English parliamentary soldier in the English civil war.
 In ...

 - John Lambert - Lambert, John Lambert, John, 1619–83, English parliamentary general.
 He fought in the first ...

 - Richard Cromwell - Cromwell, Richard Cromwell, Richard, 1626–1712, lord protector of England; third son of ...